Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 2021 release.
 The next part, `cpeGNU-22.06`, denotes the so-called *toolchain* used for the build.
-The `cpeGNU` toolchain uses the `PrgEnv-gnu` programming environment, the `cpeCray` toolchain the `PrgEnv-cray` PE, the `cpeAOCC` toolchain the `PrgEnv-aocc` environment and the `cpeAMD` toolchain the `PrgEnv-amd` environment.
+The `cpeGNU` toolchain uses the `PrgEnv-gnu` programming environment, the `cpeCray` toolchain the `PrgEnv-cray` PE, the `cpeAOCC` toolchain the `PrgEnv-aocc` programming environment, and the `cpeAMD` toolchain the `PrgEnv-amd` environment.
 The version of the toolchain should match the version of the LUMI software stack or the installation will fail.
 (In fact, it is not just the version in the file name that should match but the version of the